Magnettah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that counts the number of directories and sub-directories in the current directory A script that displays the 10 newest files in the current directory A script that takes a list of words as input and prints only words that appear exactly once.
+A script that displays lines containing the pattern “root” from the file /etc/passwd